-A Diplomate with a revoked certificate may request reinstatement once they have established a full and unrestricted license in all the states in which they are licensed.
-Depending on the nature of the violation, the Board may impose additional requirements that must be completed before the Diplomate's certificate can be reinstated.
-Once reinstated, the diplomate, including both time-limited and lifetime certificate holders, may be required to participate in the ABPS Continuous Certification Program.
+A Diplomate with a revoked certificate may request reinstatement once a full and unrestricted license is established in all states in which the Diplomate is practicing.
+Depending on the nature of the violation, the Board may deny the request or impose additional requirements that must be completed before the Diplomate's certificate can be considered for reinstatement.

-If a certificate has been revoked for more than two years, the diplomate may be required to complete the Re-Entry process.
-Failure to complete the Re-Entry process if required will result in continued revoked status.
+If a certificate has been revoked, the diplomate will be required to complete the Re-Entry process regardless of the length of time since revocation.
+Failure to complete the Re-Entry process will result in continued revoked status.
 The Board will consider reinstatement only after completion of the Re-Entry process and receipt of documentation confirming a full and unrestricted license.